jreisinger/docs/data/notes/k8s/rbac.md

 You can do k8s access control via:

 * RBAC (Role Based Access Control)
-* managing access by cluster (w/o RBAC anyone with access to cluster can do anything)
+* managing access by cluster (w/o RBAC anyone with access to cluster can do anything) - ok for testing, small deployments

 # Overview